vfarah-if/ElasticSearchExercise/README.md

 ## Environment

-Locally there is a Makefile to help start and stop the ES docker service.
+Locally there is a *Makefile* to help start and stop the Elasticsearch (ES) docker service.
 This assumes docker is setup on your machine.
+The version of ES utilised is **7.15**, and for more information on whats new checkout [release highlights](https://www.elastic.co/guide/en/elasticsearch/reference/current/release-highlights.html).

 1. **Start** **multi node** Elastic on port 9200